Confirmed: Wallkill River Algae Produced High Toxin Levels

 The Wallkill River Watershed Alliance and Riverkeeper took multiple samples over several weeks, and sent several samples for analysis to SUNY College of Environmental Science and Forestry, as part of a Department of Environmental Conservation program to document and monitor Harmful Algal Blooms.

-While algae are a natural part of any river ecosystem, a long-lasting widespread harmful algal bloom of this type — Mycrocystis, a cyanobacteria, also known as blue-green algae — in a river is not a purely natural condition.
-Conditions that lead to algal blooms such as this include high temperatures, slow or stagnant water, and excess nutrients in the water that could come from from sewage (both treated and untreated), urban runoff, and runoff of fertilizers from farms and lawns.
+While algae are a natural part of any river ecosystem, a long-lasting widespread harmful algal bloom of this type — Microcystis, a cyanobacteria, also known as blue-green algae — in a river is not a purely natural condition.
+Conditions that lead to algal blooms such as this include high temperatures, slow or stagnant water, and excess nutrients in the water that could come from sewage (both treated and untreated), urban runoff, and runoff of fertilizers from farms and lawns.

 “This situation is appalling and deeply disturbing.
-By ignoring climate change and dumping large amounts of nutrients into the river, we’ve transformed it into a river of poison.” said Jason West, Director of the Wallkill River Watershed Alliance.
+By ignoring climate change and dumping large amounts of nutrients into the river, we’ve transformed it into a river of poison.”

-Dan Shapley, Riverkeeper’s Water Quality Program Manager, said: “This is the Wallkill River’s bright green plea for help.
+“This is the Wallkill River’s bright green plea for help.
 We are calling on local, state and federal officials to define the causes of this harmful algae, and to start healing this river.”

 Wallkill River Watershed Alliance and Riverkeeper, in cooperation with DEC, will continue monitoring the algae until it dissipates.

 DEC protocol recommends public notification based on the visual appearance of algae.
 Identification of the genus and toxins are additional confirmation that the algae was in fact harmful, but are not considered necessary prior to public notification.
 According to the DEC: “Because it is hard to tell a HAB from other non-harmful algae blooms, it is best to avoid swimming, boating, otherwise recreating in, or drinking water with a bloom.
-DEC strongly recommend avoiding all contact with any floating mats, scums, or discolored water.”
+DEC strongly recommends avoiding all contact with any floating mats, scums, or discolored water.”

 The extent of the river covered by algae has shifted somewhat from day to day, but has generally been present bank-to-bank in the stretch from New Paltz to Rifton since August 24.
 Algae has been observed as far upstream as Montgomery, and also in the Rondout Creek downstream of the confluence of the Wallkill — a stretch of more than 30 miles of river.